 Associate Head Coach

 Tom Rudrud returns for another season as Associate Head Coach of the Wenatchee Wild.
 Rudrud has extensive experience as a head coach and general manager, associate head coach and assistant, including time in the USHL, NAHL, college and Tier 1 U16 and U18 Russell Stover programs.
 Tom, who played in the USHL with Bloomington and in college at Ferris State, has specialized in coaching defensemen and penalty kill systems, is an accomplished recruiter and scout, and has also coached in several USA Hockey select and district camps.
-Rudrud has assisted Coach Littler in Topeka and Tri-City of the USHL as well as with the Wild and is excited to be back in Wenatchee for his fourth season.
+Rudrud has assisted Coach Littler in Topeka and Tri-City of the USHL as well as with the Wild and is excited to be back in Wenatchee for his fifth season.

 Prior to joining the Wenatchee Wild, Chris spent the 2007-08 season as a graduate assistant at Division I Minnesota State University – Mankato (WCHA).